deployphp/deployer/docs/getting-started.md

 ```

 If deploy failed, Deployer will print an error message and which command was unsuccessful.
-Most likely we need to configure the correct database credentials in _.env_ file or similar.
+Most likely we need to configure the correct database credentials in the _.env_ file or similar.

-Ssh to the host, for example, for editing _.env_ file:
+Ssh to the host, for example, for editing the _.env_ file:

 ```sh
 dep ssh
 ```

 :::tip
-If your webserver is using OpenSSH version older than v7.6, updating the code may fail with the error
+If your webserver is using an OpenSSH version older than v7.6, updating the code may fail with the error
 message `unsupported option "accept-new".` In this case, override the Git SSH command with:
 ```php
 set('git_ssh_command', 'ssh');